Helicopter parenting: What is a 'helicopter parent' and am I one?

 Tips to avoid becoming helicopter parent:

 None of the experts suggest you should let your children run loose.
 Instead, try to step back and think about how much influence and control you really need to exert.
+Katharine stresses the importance of valuing your child’s character over other measurable qualities that might be compared on social media, such as academic success or hobbies.

+At her charity, Care for the Family, they advise parents to 'parent with elastic'.
 Katharine explains: 'It is about gradually giving them responsibility as they get older by giving them choices and it makes that journey to independence much better for us but for them as well.'

-Katharine said: 'Keep in mind that this is a long term game.
-We are not bringing up children or teenagers we are bringing up adults, so if we keep this in mind that will help us make decisions today that will make that happen.'
+She also suggests parents think about the adult they want to turn out in the world, not just the child they are raising in the here and now.
+Katharine tells us: "Keep in mind that this is a long-term game.
+We are not bringing up children or teenagers we are bringing up adults, so if we keep this in mind that will help us make decisions today that will make that happen."

-'It takes a very strong parent to think "actually my child is learning something very valuable from this, it is best not to go and complain, it is better to allow my child to deal with it because that is going to teach them life skill"', says Elizabeth.
+"It takes a very strong parent to think 'Actually my child is learning something very valuable from this, it is best not to go and complain, it is better to allow my child to deal with it because that is going to teach them life skill'", says Elizabeth.

-To put this into practice she suggests: 'Don’t try to solve their problems, let them solve it - try and help them find solutions to their own problems.'
+To put this into practice she suggests: Don’t try to solve their problems, let them solve it - try and help them find solutions to their problems."

-Instead of automatically replacing a lost toy or calling a parent to complain about a lack of party invite, it is better to ask your child what they think would make the situation better.
+Instead of automatically replacing a lost toy or calling a parent to complain about a lack of a party invite, it is better to ask your child what they think would make the situation better.
 Ask them how they would solve the problem and help them pursue this.

-Katharine said: 'It is so good for children to learn things in the environment of the home because when they get it wrong we can at least help them pick up the pieces.'
+Of course, you can offer support and guidance, but be realistic with your capabilities to troubleshoot all of your child's worries.
+There are likely to be times in their life when you don’t have all the answers.
+Katharine said: "It is so good for children to learn things in the environment of the home because when they get it wrong we can at least help them pick up the pieces."

 -